lomsadze123/Sweeft/README.md

 ## ✔️ Check

-Before running or contributing to the TBC-USAID Academy project, make sure to check the following:
+Before running or contributing to the Images app project, make sure to check the following:

 ### 🌐 Browser Compatibility